AshleyMcGee/operation-dreamland/README.md

 ### Situational Report

 Operation Dreamland started out as an experimental front-end table visualization with JavaScript, a simple searchable array of JSON objects, a sampling of the world's collective UFO sightings.
 It is still very much in this format.
 Currently, the "database" is searchable by date only.
 However, my conditional statement converts the Bootstrap date-time object into miliseconds from the epoch using the Javascript Date object.
-Ideally, one would simply compare a string object to the value of the key named "date-time" in the JSON object, which was also a string.
+One would simply have compared a string object to the value of the key named "date-time" in the JSON object, which was also a string.
 However, that object should not have been a string.
 It should have been a definitive date-time object so that when it converted to miliseconds, it would not be six hours behind the object coming from the Bootstrap date input field.

 It took some fancy footwork, but myself and my instructor were able to make the conversion and add six hours worth of miliseconds to the string-cum-date-object so that the array could be searched by actual date rather than by a string that one hopes a user can match exactly to the one in the JSON.